useful-forks/useful-forks.github.io/README.md

 ---

-Adding a sorted list of starred forks to the GitHub forks page.
-Results are filtered out if there were never any commits pushed on the main branch since the fork was created.
+This tool enhances the discoverability of useful forks for open-source projects by providing a list of forks worth exploring.

-This is meant to help increase the discoverability of useful forks of open-source projects.
+The results are filtered to exclude forks that have never had any commits pushed to the main branch since their creation.

 Sometimes, a project might be abandoned, or someone had a different idea of how it should be implemented... and when you go looking for those interesting forks, you find yourself searching through potentially hundreds of them.
 This tool is here to help you discover the hidden jewels you were looking for!